lelit/pglast/docs/ast.rst

       Last argument was labeled VARIADIC

-   .. attribute:: over
+   .. attribute:: funcformat
-      :type: WindowDef*
+      :type: CoercionForm

-      OVER clause, if any
+      How to display this node

    .. attribute:: location
       :type: int